Aurora and Corporate partners successfully working together

 On Nov.
 28, the $50,000 goal was attained and exceeded, resulting in more than $105,000 being raised.

 Philanthropy caregivers used a number of strategies to engage the Manitowoc community in the challenge effort.
 Motivated by the fact that their donation would help their neighbors and would be doubled by the West Foundation, approximately 290 individuals, local businesses and Aurora caregivers supported the initiative.
 Exceeding the fundraising goal with time to spare illustrates that Aurora's communities are as anxious to support us as we are to support them.

-Upon learning that the challenge goal was met, Candace Hennessy, President of the Aurora VNA, said, "I am absolutely thrilled and grateful to the West Foundation, the large number of residents, businesses and Aurora caregivers of Manitowoc County who have risen to this challenge to ensure that underserved residents will have access to Lifeline® and/or MD.2, which are Aurora VNA services so critical to quality patient care and safety."
+Upon learning that the challenge goal was met, Candace Hennessy, President of Aurora at Home, said, "I am absolutely thrilled and grateful to the West Foundation, the large number of residents, businesses and Aurora caregivers of Manitowoc County who have risen to this challenge to ensure that underserved residents will have access to Lifeline® and/or MD.2, which are Aurora at Home services so critical to quality patient care and safety."